GLOBAL MARKETS-Global stocks slip, dollar steady as retail sales tip Fed outlook

 NEW YORK/LONDON, Nov 16 (Reuters) - Global stocks slid from two-month highs and the safe-haven dollar steadied on Wednesday after stronger-than-expected U.S. retail sales clouded the inflation outlook and hopes that the Federal Reserve could ease its aggressive interest rate hikes.

-Stocks in Europe pared overnight losses in Asia after Poland's president said a missile that hit his country was probably a stray Ukrainian defense projectile, dispelling fears that it came from Russia.
+Stocks overnight in Asia pared losses after Poland's president said a missile that hit his country was probably a stray Ukrainian defense projectile, dispelling fears that it came from Russia and could widen the Ukraine war.

-U.S. equities were hurt by a dire holiday sales outlook from Target Corp TGT.N as investors took the opportunity after the recent softer inflation data to book profits given the vulnerability of the economic backdrop in Europe and China.
+U.S. equities were hurt by a dire holiday sales outlook from Target Corp TGT.N.
+Investors took the opportunity after the recent softer inflation data to book profits given a vulnerable economic backdrop in Europe and China.

-But better-than-expected U.S. retail sales last month could help underpin the American economy in coming months and force the Fed to retain its aggressive rate posture despite cooler than expected inflation data this week and last.
+But concerns that better-than-expected U.S. retail sales last month could spur the American economy in coming months and then force the Fed to retain its aggressive rate posture in the face of cooler-than-expected inflation data over the past week.

 "The softer inflation data took some wind out of the dollar's sails," said Joe Manimbo, senior market analyst at Convera in Washington.